Theatre

 Prerequisite(s): MTR 307.

-MTR 309 Beginning Jazz Dance I 1 Credits
+MTR 309 Jazz I 1 Credits

 Based upon the ballet foundation, this course explores the expressive style of jazz dance, and basic Western theatrical dance forms and social dances used most often on the stage.

-MTR 313 Ballet V 1 Credits
+MTR 313 Ballet VII 1 Credits

 Advanced ballet, expanding upon Ballet IV and concentrating upon the American lineage of ballet training.
 Inclusion of advanced combinations, physical development and coordination skills.
+Repeatable one time for total of two credits earned.

 Prerequisite(s): MTR 212.

-MTR 314 Ballet VI 1 Credits
+MTR 314 Ballet VIII 1 Credits

 Continuation of MTR 313.
 Advanced ballet, expanding upon Ballet IV and concentrating upon the American lineage of ballet training.
 Inclusion of advanced combinations, physical development and coordination skills.